Chakka-Venkata-Sai-Kiran/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple Tic Tac Toe game using OOPS concepts in C++ This experiment is an object oriented program that was all put together and implemented through a game of Tic Tac Toe.
+This experiment is an object oriented program that was all put together and implemented through a game of Tic Tac Toe.
 The goal is to illustrate the process of designing an object oriented solution to a small problem by simulating Tic Tac Toe ,a two person game that